-- GE 375 Introduction to Quantitative Environmental Modeling
+- EE 375 Introduction to Quantitative Environmental Modeling

 - EE 585 Ecological Forecasting & Informatics